Snger/reading-notes/platforms/System/shell-bash-zsh.md

 # shell
 <!-- MarkdownTOC -->

+- env: bash\r: No such file or directory
 - Bash tips: Colors and formatting \(ANSI/VT100 Control sequences\)
 - What's is the difference between “>” and “>>” in shell command?
 - What are the shell's control and redirection operators?